jruponen/wdp_de_tutorial/README.md

 	- This is the statistics of the data and assets in this data Catalog.

 End of STEP 3

-	You have now finnished the exercise as Data Engineer by catalogging new data for data scientists to re-use.
+Congratulations!
+You have now finnished the WDP exercise as Data Engineer by catalogging new data for data scientists to re-use.
 From here on, Data Engineers would create new projects around the catalogs and iteratively analyze data using Notebooks for machine learning with Spark and R. In addition to data in catalog, they may also load their own data ad hoc, or capture streaming data.